 Getting Into Position

-If you’re already a side sleeper then you’re on the right track.
+If you’re already a side sleeper, then we’ll make sure you’re on the right track.
 Position yourself on your side, draw your knees to your chest (or as close as you can get), and place a pillow between your knees.

-This position, plus the addition of the pillow, will help align your hips, pelvis and spine allowing for less stress on your already afflicted areas.
+This position, plus the addition of the pillow, will help align your hips, pelvis, and spine allowing for less stress on your already afflicted areas.
 It may feel odd at first, but as you acclimate you’ll soon see the world of difference.

 Bring in the Right Bed